anthonymorast/DataTables/README.md

 # DataTables
 Data tables for C++.
-The goal for these tables is to encompass all of the functionality of other data frame objects, e.g. R and Pandas DataFrames.
+The goal for these tables is to encompass all of the functionality of other data frame objects, e.g. R and Pandas DataFrames, while remaining computationally and memory efficient.

 # Dependencies
 + CMAKE